nasc02/WorldCupDataBase/README.md

 # WorldCupDataBase

-Project Description: World Cup Database for Educational Purposes
+Project Description: World Cup Database PSQL for Educational Purposes

 To use the worldcup.sql dump you can use psql -U postgres < worldcup.sql Or use the ready script, the script will insert all data from `games.csv` in the database, but the database and the tables has to be created for this.